klaviyo/commercetools-klaviyo/docs/e2e-tests.md

 ## Test environment variables

-Test require api keys and other information to run.
-These sensible information cannot be saved in the repository and have to be manually added in postman.
+The tests require API keys and other information to run.
+This sensitive information cannot be saved in the repository and should be manually added in postman.

 - Create a new environment in postman with the following variables:
     - `ct_host` = `https://api.us-central1.gcp.commercetools.com`